top of page

 We have to recognize that we need to prevent displacement of low-income residents and entire communities of color which has been occurring, and will increase, much faster than we can build new housing units.
 Gerry's led efforts to increase transit-oriented development and use of accessory dwelling units (ADUs aka "in-law apartments") while including tools and funding to prevent displacement of those current residents and communities due to gentrification and top of the market new construction (for rentals and homes).

 New ADUs need to be built for affordable housing, not as investments by LLC corporations in Airbnb type tourist and business rentals in Seattle.
-That's why Gerry's legislation to authorize incentives for ADU construction does not allow for incentives to be extended if the builder does not commit to the unit being available to meet our needs for additional long-term housing.
+That's why Gerry's legislation to authorize incentives for ADU construction did not allow for incentives to be extended if the builder does not commit to the unit being available to meet our needs for additional long-term housing.

 Firehose